 - This video and this shorter version showed me the technique that I used the most to apply the tape.

 - PLEASE, be careful removing your kinesio tape.
 Your skin is very sensitive during pregnancy and you can hurt yourself by removing the tape improperly.
-This kinesiology tape WORKS and is very sticky!
+This kinesio tape WORKS and is very sticky!

-- I do NOT recommend using pre-cut kinesiology tape.
-You need long strips of tape to wrap around your growing belly.
+- I do NOT recommend using pre-cut KT tape.
+You need long strips of kinesio tape to wrap around your growing belly.

 Back and Bump Pillow

 - I loved this pillow!
 My back and belly felt like they were resting on perfect little clouds with Boppy’s Side Sleeper Pillow.

 - It helped me to not roll over to my back or to roll and get stuck halfway.
 Ha!